Sbozzolo/motionpicture/README.md

                         Folder where to look form movies.   [env var: MOPI_MOVIES_DIR] -o OUTDIR, --outdir OUTDIR
                         Output directory for frames and video.
+  --snapshot SNAPSHOT   Only produce the specified snapshot (useful for testing).
   --disable-progress-bar
                         Do not display the progress bar when generating frames.
   --parallel            Render frames in parallel.